Hospital Bag / Birth Center Essentials:

 What to pack for baby at the birthing center:

 – 2 sets of baby clothes: Because we’re leaving the sex of baby Bear a surprise until delivery, we are bringing two gender neutral outfits, a ridiculously adorable black and white romper from Rad Revolution Kids, and a backup outfit, just in case.

-- 2 baby hats: This is definitely seasonal, as a summer baby more than likely does not need a cap to keep his or her head warm.
-Since baby Bear is due right as the cold is starting to set in, we are bringing two different hats, just in case I deliver late at night and the temperature drops.
+– 1 – 2 baby hats: This is definitely seasonal, as a summer baby more than likely does not need a cap to keep his or her head warm.
+Since baby Bear is due right as the cold is starting to set in, we are bringing two different hats.
+Just in case I deliver late at night and the temperature drops.

-- 2 – 3 newborn diapers: Once again, because we aren’t anticipating being at the Birth Center very long, we aren’t anticipating needing very many diapers.
+– 2 – 3 newborn diapers: Because we aren’t going to be at the Birth Center very long, we aren’t anticipating needing very many diapers.
 Realistically, we’ll probably only end up using 1 or 2, but it never hurts to have a backup!

 – Properly installed Car Seat and Base: a Birth Center is just like a hospital, and won’t let you leave with your baby unless they see you have a properly installed carseat ready to go that will fit your infant.
 We just ordered a Maxi Cosi Mico Max 30, which I’m hoping will be here in time to use for baby Bear, but if not, we have our Britax B-Safe from when H was born that we’ll use.

 Please please please remember to have a certified car seat technician install it and show you how to install yourself – fire and police departments have been known to give incorrect information since they don’t have to go through the same trainigns.
 Also make sure your carseat is clean and still in great condition, with no broken pieces, and not expired especially if you’re using it for a sibling.

 What to pack for the birthing center for Mom: